 Sustainable utility alternatives such as solar and wind energy or others are encouraged.

 d.
 Sustainable Buildings

-i.
-All development projects including renovation and new construction are encouraged to meet or obtain LEED (Leadership in Energy and Environmental Design) certification standards as an expression of
+Development projects including renovation and new construction are encouraged to incorporate LEED (Leadership in Energy and Environmental Design) principles as an expression of commitment to sustainable construction, energy efficiency, and a healthy environment.
+Principles may include: